Reduce Misuse of IEEE Content

 - The 'heart' of the standard is not entirely contained within the portion being excerpted.

 This royalty-free permission may also include the use of tables, graphs, and figures.
 Furthermore, the IEEE-SA generally provides royalty-free permission to utilize any templates and individual definitions provided in an IEEE-SA Document.
 In these instances, the IEEE-SA only requests that the user properly reference the title and numeric designation of the relevant standard(s) being excerpted.
-The following is an example of one such reference:
+Examples of correct citations are given in the following section “Referencing an IEEE Standard”.

 To request such permission, please contact IEEE Intellectual Property Rights.